Ford Mondeo Sport: History

 Developed largely by a China-based team of Ford, the Evos has been described as a mix between a crossover and a fastback or station wagon due to its low-slung proportion.

 The interior of the Evos features a large touchscreen panel spanning 1.1 m which consists of two displays, which are 12.3-inch digital instrument cluster and second is a 27-inch 4K infotainment display that runs on Ford Sync+ 2.0.
 The Evos also features BlueCruise, Ford's new Level 2 driver-assist technology.
 Other features include a "co-pilot" mode which allows the front passenger to take over their half of the huge display and relay pertinent information to the driver.

 Journalists have speculated that the Evos will be a successor to the Fusion/Mondeo for North America and Europe due to low sales of the sedans and station wagons markets.
 However, it was confirmed that the Evos would not be available in North America.

+In September 2024, the Evos was renamed to Mondeo Sport, which is exclusively available with a hybrid powertrain.

+Powertrain

+The Evos is exclusively available with a 2.0-liter turbocharged inline-4 outputting 235 hp at 5,500 rpm and 376 Nm of torque at 2,500–3,750 rpm and paired with an 8-speed automatic transmission.

+The Mondeo Sport is exclusively available with a 304 hp hybrid system in late 2024.
+It uses a 2.0-liter turbocharged inline-4 outputting 284 hp at 5,500 rpm and 403 Nm of torque at 3,000–4,500 rpm and uses port and direct injection and has a compression ratio of 9.5:1.
+It is paired with a 140 kW electric motor outputting 320 Nm of torque in a planetary e-CVT transmission, which is powered by a BYD-supplied Li-NMC battery pack.
+It is rated for fuel consumption of 5.99 L/100km on the WLTC cycle.